FlashFunders/flash_flow/README.md

     gem 'flash_flow'

-And then:
+And then run:

+    $ bundle install
-    $ bundle
+    $ bundle exec flash_flow --install

 Or install it yourself as:

     $ gem install flash_flow

-And then copy flash_flow.yml.example to your application.
+And then run:

+    $ flash_flow --install

+After "installing" flash_flow, you'll have a file "config/flash_flow.yml.erb".
+If your remote is origin, your master branch is master, and you're fine using "acceptance" as the branch that flash_flow owns, you are ready to go for flash_flow basic.
+If not, edit that file and change branch and remote names accordingly.

 ## Usage
 flash_flow is a ruby script which, in the simplest case, can just be run by calling `flash_flow`.
-What that will do (once your application is properly configured) is
+What that will do (once your application is properly configured) is:

 1. Push your branch to the `merge_remote`
 2. Reset your `merge_branch` to be the same as your `master_branch`